-The exam will be offered three times per year: near the beginning of the fall, spring, and summer terms.
-Students are allotted 5 hours on campus to complete the exam.
-Students may bring books, notes, and a laptop to the exam.
+The exam may be offered three times per year: near the beginning of the fall, spring, and summer terms.
+Students are allotted 5 hours either on campus or remotely to complete the exam.
+Within either option, students may not have any conversation with others regarding the exam.
+Students may utilize books, notes, and a laptop during the exam.
+The exam must be taken on a computer and uploaded to the comprehensive exam site.

-Grades of Fail, Pass, and Pass with Distinction are awarded by consensus of the examiners utilizing the comprehensive exam rubric.
+Grades of Fail, Pass, and Pass with Distinction are awarded by consensus of the examiners utilizing the comprehensive exam rubric (Appendix C).
 The examiners may request that a specific question be redone.
 In the event a student fails the comprehensive evaluation, the student may request a reexamination.
 Unless there are extenuating circumstances, the reexamination must occur within six months of the date of failure.
-Only one reexamination will be allowed.
+Only one re-examination will be allowed.
 Cases involving extenuating circumstances must be raised or supported by the graduate program faculty and presented in writing to the dean of the relevant college and the dean of The Graduate School for approval.
 If a student fails the second comprehensive assessment, his or her graduate program will be terminated.